simonmika/egmontmika.com/content/blog/honest-and-joyful.md

 +++
 Meeting people is exciting.

 It’s always exciting to listen to someone’s story.
-Everyone has a story worth listening to and learning from, as long they are honest and their story is true.
+Everyone has a story worth listening to and learning from, as long as they are honest and their story is true.
 And it’s exciting and worth both time and effort to get engaged with people who are honest about themselves and about what they do.
 Free from pretending.

 You can learn from those conversations, widen your knowledge and understanding, getting inspired.
 And in turn, you can encourage someone and share some of your best insights.